Financial Samurai

 The Best Time To Own The Nicest House You Can Afford

-The best time to own the nicest house you can afford is when you have the most number of people living in it at one time.
+The best time to own the nicest house you can afford is when you have the most number of people living in it.
 This way, your house is providing for the most number of people, the most number of people are enjoying it, and the cost is spread out and provides better value.

 Therefore, the best time to own the best house is when your kids are at home.
 If you are taking care of elderly parents or other relatives, all the more reason to own the nicest house you can afford too.